MarcinK420/Productivity_app/README.md

 - HTML5
 - CSS3
 - JavaScript
-- Chart.js for data visualization
-- PDF.js for viewing PDF reports in the app
-- html2canvas and jsPDF for PDF generation

 ## Data Storage

-The application uses browser localStorage to save your activities, daily records, and reports.
-Data persists between sessions unless you clear your browser data.
+The application uses browser `localStorage` to save your defined activities (habits) and the history of performed activities.
+Data persists between sessions on the same browser unless you clear your browser data.

-PDF reports are saved in two places:
-1. In the "raporty" folder in the application directory
-2. In the browser's localStorage for in-app viewing
+**Backup:** Use the "Export All Data (Backup)" button to create a JSON file containing all your data.
+This file can be used for backup or potentially for migrating data (import functionality not yet implemented).